pchemguy/spec-kit/templates/decompose/prespec-analysis.md

     - consistency with already established user stories and SSS;
     - structural patterns required for system completeness.

-    When a clear, well-grounded interpretation exists, the LLM SHOULD proceed without interruption, even when ambiguity is material.
+    When a clear, well-grounded interpretation exists, the LLM MUST proceed without interruption, even when ambiguity is material, provided the interpretation does not prevent coherent or valid output.

     The LLM MUST favor continuity and forward progress over premature clarification when:
     - the assumption is reasonable and internally consistent; and